Flame / Ruby Scooter Blenny

 Can be challenging to feed.
 Absolutely MUST be kept in an established tank with plenty of live rock and a living sand bed, which will provide a natural supply of tiny invertebrate foods.
 In addition, offer small meaty items such as vitamin-enriched brineshrimp, finely chopped Mysis shrimp, finely chopped krill etc; however, be sure to make the foodstuffs a small enough size for the Ruby Red Dragonet to eat.
 Before purchasing, please be aware that this species must be provided with natural prey (non-live foods rarely sustain them for any great length of time), and a constant supply of tiny foods for this purpose could be cultured in a fishless refugium.

 This species has been bred in very small numbers on a commercial basis.
 When ready to spawn, a well conditioned pair will swim up from the substrate during the evening (usually after lights out), rising into the water column whilst locking fins, and culminating in a simultaneous release of gametes.
-S. sycorax produces smaller spawns with a lower fertility rate than either S. ocellatus or S. stellatus, the offspring also smaller and slower to develop in comparison.Flame / Ruby Scooter Blenny, Synchiropus sycorax, Marine Fish available at the best price from Kraken Corals
+S. sycorax produces smaller spawns with a lower fertility rate than either S. ocellatus or S. stellatus, the offspring also smaller and slower to develop in comparison.Flame / Ruby Scooter Blenny, Synchiropus sycorax, Marine Fish available at the best price to buy now from Kraken Corals

 |Latin Name||Synchiropus sycorax|